Patient's Query

 I understand your concern.

-I have read the reports attached (attachment removed to protect the patient's identity).
-However, I suggest you consult an ortho surgeon in person since it requires minor arthroscopy due to a partial tear.
-An arthroscopy (a procedure for diagnosing and treating joint problems) is necessary if you have undergone physiotherapy for more than six weeks and have seen little or no change.
-If you have had arthroscopy or surgery, it will take 6 to 8 weeks for the fracture to heal completely.
-After that, a low-level ultrasound treatment or PEMF (pulsed electromagnetic field therapy) can be used to repair the fracture.
-In addition, stretching and strengthening exercises should be done every 2 to 3 hours, depending on progress.
+I have reviewed the attached reports (attachments removed to protect the patient's identity).
+However, I recommend that you consult an orthopedic surgeon in person, as a minor arthroscopy may be required due to a partial tear.
+An arthroscopy (a procedure for diagnosing and treating joint problems) is advised if you have undergone physiotherapy for more than six weeks with little or no improvement.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!